dontwalk-design/dont-walk/content/work/SMR-Brand-Building.md

 testimonial: testimonials/AndyRockall-SMR.md
 add_a_testimonial:
   testimonial_graphic: ''
+  testimonial_body: |-
-  testimonial_body: "<p>Our brand materials have improved massively as a result of
+    Our brand materials have improved massively as a result of Don’t Walk’s involvement.
+They have been easy to work with, keen to understand our organisation, the community of independent teams and the challenges we face with branding.

-    Don’t Walk’s involvement.
-They have been easy to work with, keen to understand our organisation, the community of independent teams and the challenges we face with branding.</p><p>I wouldn’t hesitate to recommend Don’t Walk.
-I am very impressed with their commitment, flexibility, willingness to overdeliver and straight forward communication.</p>"
+    I wouldn’t hesitate to recommend Don’t Walk.
+I am very impressed with their commitment, flexibility, willingness to overdeliver and straight forward communication.
   testimonial_citation: Andy Rockall, General Manager at Scottish Mountain Rescue

 ---